pandas-dev/pandas/doc/source/ecosystem.rst

-allows users to view, manipulate and edit pandas ``Index``, ``Series``, and ``DataFrame`` objects like a "spreadsheet", including copying and modifying values, sorting, displaying a "heatmap", converting data types and more.
-Pandas objects can also be renamed, duplicated, new columns added, copyed/pasted to/from the clipboard (as TSV), and saved/loaded to/from a file.
+allows users to view, manipulate and edit pandas ``Index``, ``Series``, and ``DataFrame`` objects like a "spreadsheet", including copying and modifying values, sorting, displaying a "heatmap", converting data types and more. pandas objects can also be renamed, duplicated, new columns added, copyed/pasted to/from the clipboard (as TSV), and saved/loaded to/from a file.
 Spyder can also import data from a variety of plain text and binary files or the clipboard into a new pandas DataFrame via a sophisticated import wizard.